These are the stories that inspired Circle de Luz

 Launched in 2008, Circle de Luz radically empowers young Latinas by supporting their transformation through extensive mentoring, holistic programming and scholarship funds for further education.
 Circle de Luz not only gives girls the financial means to pursue an educational program of their choice after high school graduation, it also provides the girls with six years of dynamic programming and mentoring.

 Born of a common commitment to leveling the field for under-resourced Latinas, Circle de Luz began with a small group of volunteers in 2008.
 Five years later we have three active classes and will be adding a fourth this fall.
 We begin working with our girls in seventh grade and continue through their graduation from high school.
 We coordinate approximately 50 meaningful programs per year for our members.
-We have grown from an all-volunteer working board, to a professionally staffed program and have received funding support from, among others, the Arts and Science Council, Wells Fargo, Hispanics in Philanthropy, the Charlotte Mecklenburg Community Foundation and Target.
+We have grown from an all-volunteer working board, to a professionally staffed program and have received funding support from, among others, Social Venture Partners, the Arts and Science Council, Wells Fargo, Hispanics in Philanthropy, the Charlotte Mecklenburg Community Foundation and Target.